AdobeDocs/workfront.en/help/quicksilver/maestro/architecture-and-fields/create-record-types.md

 For information about creating workspaces, see [Create workspaces](../architecture-and-fields/create-workspaces.md).

-For information about what record types are included with each template, see [List of available workspace templates](../architecture-and-fields/workspace-templates.md).
+For information about what record types are included with each template, see [List of workspace templates](../architecture-and-fields/workspace-templates.md).

 ## Create a record type from scratch